Abhi4621/ERPNext/README.md

 Name: Abhi Pandey
 Project: ERPNext

-🧠 One-line Description
+🧠 One-Line Description

-I am building a simple CLI tool that scans ERPNext code files and helps me understand what the code is doing by showing structured output and answering basic questions.
+A simple command-line tool that scans ERPNext Python code and helps beginners understand the code by showing structured information like functions and imports.

 🎯 Purpose of This Project

-ERPNext is a very large project.
+ERPNext is a very large and complex project.
-For new developers, it is hard to understand the code by reading every file.
+For new developers, it is difficult to understand how the code works by reading files one by one.

-This tool helps by:
+This tool helps beginners by:

-Scanning Python files
+Automatically scanning Python files

-Extracting useful information
+Extracting important details from the code

-Showing structured output in a simple way
+Presenting the output in a clean and structured format

 🛠️ What This Tool Does

 Scans a given folder for Python (.py) files

-Finds:
+Extracts:

 File names

-Functions
+Function names

 Import statements

-Saves the result in a JSON file
+Saves all results in a JSON file

-Displays a short summary in the terminal
+Prints a summary in the terminal for quick understanding

 📁 Project Structure
 code-analyzer/
-├── analyzer.py     # Main CLI file
+├── analyzer.py     # Main CLI entry point
-├── scanner.py      # Scans files and extracts code info
+├── scanner.py      # Logic for scanning files and extracting data └── output/
-└── output/
     └── summary.json

 ▶️ How to Run the Tool

-Open terminal / command prompt
+Open Terminal / Command Prompt

-Go to the project folder
+Navigate to the project directory

-Run the command:
+Run the following command:

 python analyzer.py .

-(The dot . means current folder)
+. means the current folder will be scanned.

 📤 Output
-Terminal Output
+✅ Terminal Output

-Shows:
+Displays:

-Number of files scanned
+Total number of Python files scanned

-Number of functions found
+Total number of functions found

-Number of imports found
+Total number of import statements found

+Example:

+Scanning files...
+Files scanned: 2
+Functions found: 3
+Imports found: 6
+JSON output saved to output/summary.json

-JSON Output
+📄 JSON Output

 Saved at:

 output/summary.json

-Example:
+Example content:

 {
   "file": "scanner.py",